 - Blend raw kale with bananas, apples or other fruits and vegetables for a tasty and nutritious smoothie

-- Stir chopped kale into soups, lentils, and chili
+- Stir chopped kale into soups and stews, lentils, and chili

 - Add it to your pasta dishes